cyberbotics/webots-doc/reference/camera.md

 The `wb_camera_has_recognition` function can be used to determine whether a [Recognition](recognition.md) node is present or not.

-The `wb_camera_recognition_enable()` function allows the user to enable the recognition, note that it is not needed to enable the camera to let recognition work.
+The `wb_camera_recognition_enable()` function allows the user to enable recognition.
+It is not necessary to enable the camera for recognition to work.

 The `wb_camera_recognition_disable()` function turns off the recognition, saving computation time.